ServerlessBravo/scf_web_crawler_demo/README.md

 ### Todo
-- [ ] Loading the url of proxy API from environments
+- [x] Loading the url of proxy API from environments
 - [x] Add the architecture diagram
 - [ ] Deploy to SCF with `Serverless Framework`
-- [ ] Implement the image downloader tasks
 - [ ] Routing the image download task to another SCF function